MicrosoftDocs/query-docs/query-languages/m/uri-functions.md

 ---
 # Uri functions

-These functions allow creation and manipulation of URI query strings.
+These functions create and manipulate URI query strings.

 ## <a name="__toc360789843"></a>Uri